JoyfulReaper/RandomSteamGame/README.md

 # Random Steam Game Picker

-Random Steam Game Picker chooses a game from your own public Steam library.
-Enter a 17-digit Steam ID or Steam vanity URL, optionally limit the pool to unplayed games, and let the picker answer the important question: **What should I play?**
+Random Steam Game Picker chooses a game from your own public Steam library and can export that library as CSV.
+Enter a 17-digit Steam ID, Steam vanity name, or Steam Community vanity URL, optionally limit the picker to unplayed games, and let it answer the important question: **What should I play?**

 **Live application:** [https://randomsteam.kgivler.com](https://randomsteam.kgivler.com)